-It is important to note that our goal was not to attempt to match the EULs reported in the PSD, but rather to estimate EULs based on the performance of the measures installed through the programs operated by the respective utilities.
-Nevertheless, given the large number of censored records for all measure types, but especially for gas furnaces, and insulation, the EUL point estimates should be considered with caution as there is significant uncertainty in our estimates.
+It is important to note that our goal was not to attempt to match the EULs reported in the PSD.
+The values in the PSD were generally not statistically or empirically derived.
+The intention of the study was 1) to estimate EULs based on the performance of the measures installed through the programs operated by the respective Connecticut utilities, and 2) provide empirically derived RULs, which are not currently available in the PSD.
+Nevertheless, given the large number of censored records for all measure types, but especially for gas furnaces, and insulation, the EUL point estimates should be considered with caution as these measures have fairly wide confidence intervals .

-The Evaluation Team recommends updating the PSD for four of the measures but keeping the current PSD value for natural gas furnaces and insulation due to the poor precision of the results for those measures.
-In light of the limited data underlying the current EUL values in the PSD, the Evaluation Team has used a liberal criterion of 40% relative precision at the 90% confidence level.
+The Evaluation Team recommends updating the PSD for four of the measures but keeping the current PSD value for natural gas furnaces and insulation because the results for those measures were not statistically significant.
+In light of the limited data underlying the current EUL values in the PSD, the Evaluation Team has used the liberal criterion of statistical significance of 40% relative precision at the 90% confidence level.

-Remaining Useful Life
+Remaining Useful Life (RUL)

 Using the estimated survival functions, we also developed estimates of the RUL of each equipment type, which represents the length of time we would expect an installed HVAC unit to continue to operate (or insulation to remain installed).
 The EUL is an estimate of the expected service life of a piece of equipment at the time of installation, and the RUL is an estimate of the remaining service life of an already-installed piece of equipment.
 The RUL accounts for the fact that the equipment has already survived up to a specific point.
+These RUL results are drawn directly from the work estimating EULs.

+RUL Results

-Figure 3 shows the remaining useful life curves for four residential measures under study.
+Figure 4 shows the remaining useful life curves for four residential measures under study.
 For example, the RUL for an ASHP that is five years old is 15 years, which is about the same as the EUL for an ASHP.
 However, the RUL for an ASHP that is 15 years old is eight (additional) years, which is three years more than the EUL for an ASHP.

-Figure 3.
-Remaining Useful Life Curves for Select Residential Measures
+Figure 4: Remaining Useful Life Curves for Select Residential Measures